 Mark two potential exits for every room in the house.
 The most viable escape paths will likely be common entrances to your home, such as the front door or a patio slider, depending on where everyone is at the time the fire breaks out.

 Windows can also be used as an escape route, but should only be a last resort.

-Once you’ve identified and drawn out all of our escape routes, be sure to examine each of them carefully for potential obstacles such as sticky or stubborn windows, security bars, and heavy pieces of furniture.
+Once you’ve identified and drawn out all of your alternative escape route options, be sure to examine each of them carefully for potential obstacles such as sticky or stubborn windows, security bars, and heavy pieces of furniture.
 These things can hinder your ability to get out in a real emergency.

-This meeting spot (e.g., the mailbox, a stone wall, or a light pole) helps ensure that all household members can quickly and easily find each other once they've escaped from the house.
+his outside meeting place (e.g., the mailbox, a stone wall, or a light pole) helps ensure that all household members can quickly and easily find each other once they've escaped from the house.

-The chosen location should be a safe distance from the house, but close enough for everyone to reach quickly.
+The chosen safe meeting place should be a safe distance from the house, but close enough for everyone to reach quickly.

-This is critical… when tensions are high in an emergency, your family, particularly children, need to be prepared to act on the instincts and the systems you’ve designed for them to get out alive to give them the best chance of survival.
+This is critical.
+When tensions are high in an emergency, your family, particularly children, needs to be prepared to act on the instincts and the systems you’ve designed for them to get out alive to give them the best chance of survival.